boothub-org/boothub-template-slide-deck/skeleton/description.md

 You can include whole source code files or only portions of them.

 A Gradle script lets you build the codebase and generate the HTML presentation.

+Click [here](https://slide-deck.boothub.org/sample/) to see a sample slide deck produced by this template.